Human Dignity

 Carlos was brought to the United States by his parents at age 3.
 He’s now 25, has a college degree, works as a teacher, and has never known life in Mexico.
 He’s lived his entire conscious life in the U.S. His legal status remains precarious.

 Catholic moral analysis: Carlos bears no moral responsibility for his parents’ decision to bring him here.
 He has fulfilled his moral obligations by contributing to society, respecting just laws, and seeking legal pathways (through DACA).
 His “illegal” status is a legal category, not a moral failing.
-The system that offers him no permanent path forward fails in justice.
+From the perspective of Catholic Social Teaching, a system that offers no permanent path forward raises serious questions of justice.

 Roberto — The Economic Migrant